WKCI-FM

-WKCI-FM (101.3 MHz) is a commercial radio station broadcasting a contemporary hit radio format.
-Licensed to the suburb of Hamden, Connecticut, it serves New Haven and Hartford.
-The station is owned by iHeartMedia.
+WKCI-FM (101.3 MHz) is a commercial radio station licensed to serve Hamden, Connecticut.
+Owned by iHeartMedia, it airs a contemporary hit radio format.

-The studios are in Radio Towers Park on Benham Street in Hamden, where it shares facilities with sister stations WELI and WAVZ.
+WKCI-FM's studios are located in Radio Towers Park on Benham Street in Hamden, where it shares facilities with sister stations WELI and WAVZ.
 WKCI-FM transmits a full Class B signal, broadcasting with 12,000 watts from a 915 ft tower, the equivalent of 50,000 watts at 500 ft.
-The station's transmitter is on Madmare Mountain in Hamden near the WTNH transmitter site (where WKCI-FM formerly transmitted from until moving to its current tower in 2003).
+The station's transmitter is on Madmare Mountain in Hamden.

-Throughout the 1980s, WKCI was an affiliate of Rick Dees Weekly Top 40. iHeartMedia also owns a talk station in Waynesboro, Virginia, which shares the call sign WKCI on AM 970.

 HD Radio

 WKCI-FM began broadcasts in HD Radio in December 2004.
 Its HD2 signal airs a mainstream urban format, providing a second option to WZMX, and is simulcast on FM translator W265DB at 100.9 MHz, known as "100.9 The Beat"; this format signed on the air at 12 a.m. on June 23, 2015.